-R.1.9 RULES FOR THE DEGREE DOCTOR LEGUM (LLD)
+R.1.11 RULES FOR THE DEGREE DOCTOR OF LAWS (LLD)

-R.1.9.1 LLD obtained by writing a thesis
+R.1.11.1 LLD obtained by writing a thesis

 The degree may be awarded on the strength of a dissertation on a topic in any discipline in respect of which, according to the judgement of the Director of Research, sufficient expertise is available in the Faculty for effective guidance to students.
-It is recommended that students attend the contact sessions of module LLMS 873 (Research Methodology).
-Students must present their research proposal to the Faculty.
+It is recommended that students attend the contact sessions of the module Research Methodology in the Maters" course.
+Students must also orally present their research proposal to the Faculty.

 The study period extends over a period of at least two years.
 A student must meet all the requirements for the LLD degree within four years after registration.
 The study will be terminated if it has not been completed within four years.
-The Director: Research Unit may, however, agree to an extension of one year after consideration of:
+The Director of Research may, however, agree to an extension of one year after consideration of: